../_images/Week_4.jpg

 Friday:

-Friday Symposium
+• Friday Symposium

-Workshop: Data Management and Privacy#
+Workshop: Data Privacy and Storage, FAIR#

 To get inspired on why Research Data Management is important, listen to some horror stories such as the Data Horror Song or the Zheng Lab - Bad Project video!